apex-dev-tools/benchmarker/docs/user/alerts.md

 ### Test Level Thresholds

 Alternatively, thresholds can be configured at the test level.
-If the difference between the average of the first 5 and the subsequent 10 UI test results exceeds the defined custom threshold, an alert will be stored.
+If the difference between the average of the first 5 and the subsequent 10 ui test results exceeds the defined custom threshold, an alert will be stored.
 The degradation value remains the difference between the average of the first 5 results and the average of the next 10 results recorded.
 The threshold simply determines whether an alert is triggered.

 ```ts
 // Replace global alert behaviour with exact thresholds